What Is a Blind Hole?

 Best Practices

-• Keep depth-to-diameter ratio within 3:1–4:1
+• Maintain a depth-to-diameter ratio of 3:1–4:1

-Material-Specific Notes
+Material-Specific Considerations

 MaterialKey Consideration

-AluminumEasy to drill, chip clogging possible
+AluminumEasy to drill; watch for chip clogging

-Stainless SteelHarder to tap, needs sharper tooling
+Stainless SteelHarder to tap; requires sharper tooling

-BrassClean finish, requires chip evacuation
+BrassClean finish; ensure chip evacuation

 Choosing Blind Hole vs Through Hole: Key Differences in Manufacturing